-AR apps and content are quickly improving now that available tools such as the AR kit, ARC code or Vectary are available to designers.
+AR apps and content are quickly improving now that available tools such as the AR kit, AR core (for Android), or Vectary are available to designers.
 Apple devices being able to naturally display AR content will give brands the opportunity to impress their customers with entertaining and useful new offerings.

 Snapchat has managed to give us some of the first AR ads and is working on this good-looking AR-enabled sunglasses model; Magic Leap has come out with their headset and Google introduced the ARCore for Android apps.
 New York Times has also incorporated Fashion Week-related AR content into their app.
 Looks like it's happening.